 Born in Venezuela, AnaYelsi Velasco-Sanchez is an IndoLatinx mujerista working to create and agitate her way through the Latin diaspora.
 With over a decade of non-profit and faith-based community organizing experience, she now works independently—pursuing justice in an intersectional and holistic way.
 She works as a consultant, educator, writer, and visual artist in both sacred and secular spaces.
 AnaYelsi is the founder of En Conjunto —a collective providing support, community, resources, and collaborative opportunities to people of color working independently at the intersection of justice and spirituality.
 Her column, Brown Eyed Amazon, can be found at Patheos’ Progressive Christian channel and she is the co-host for the upcoming Mystic Soul podcast with Teresa P. Mateus.
 She serves on the board of the Festival Center in Washington, DC and is affiliated with the Mystic Soul Project and the Union of Affirming Christians.
 AnaYelsi loves disappearing for hours in an art museum, feeding people a homemade flan of which she is unabashedly proud, reading everything she can get her hands on, and watching an absurd number of problematic made-for-tv holiday romcoms.
 She lives in Washington, D.C.
 You can follow her on twitter at @brwneyedamzn and on Facebook (/browneyedamazon).

 Biggest love and respect to others from our founding faculty team of 2017/18:

-Will Brummett, Kate Werning and Sarah Nunez and advisor Tufara Waller Muhammad.
+Will Brummett, Kate Werning and Sarah Nunez and advisors Tufara Waller Muhammad and Jardana Peacock.